 See costs in your area Start Here - Enter Your Zip Code

-Your calculated new kitchen cost is very similar to what a local contractor would provide, after assessing your project.
 Get in touch with pros in your area for a free kitchen remodel quote!

-How to use Kitchen Remodeling Calculator
+How To Use Kitchen Remodel Calculator

-The majority of kitchen renovation projects include new cabinets and countertops.
+The majority of kitchen renovation projects include new kitchen cabinets and countertops.
 Cabinets are calculated by LINEAR FEET along the wall.
 A typical kitchen would have a 10*10 cabinets layout, or 20 ln. feet of cabinetry.
 This includes both the top and bottom rows.

-The kitchen cabinet estimator provides complete installation cost together with all the hardware required for proper operation.
+The Kitchen Cabinet Estimator provides complete installation cost together with all the hardware required for proper operation.

 - 1) Enter the length of your cabinets (measured along the wall).